 THC, along with combined formulations of THC and CBD (such as Sativex, a 1:1 whole plant pharmaceutical preparation of cannabis), has already been identified as a clinically effective pain reliever and should be considered more frequently as an alternative to more commonly used opioid pain medicine in dentistry 8,9.

-The treatment of pain is particularly relevant today at a time when prescription opioid and illicit opioid abuse is a severe epidemiological public health concern.
+Pain treatment is particularly relevant today when prescription opioid and illicit opioid abuse is a severe epidemiological public health concern.